-If you choose to allocate premiums to either the Standard series or Preferred series 1 deferred sales charge options, you will pay a redemption charge as set out below if you redeem units.
+If you hold either the Standard series or Preferred series 1 deferred sales charge options, you will pay a redemption charge as set out below if you redeem units.

 We do not deduct redemption charges when we pay the death benefit.